nesimtunc/copycrafter/README.md

 - **Tree View**: View all files and subfolders in a hierarchical tree structure
 - **File & Folder Selection**: Select multiple files and folders using checkboxes
 - **Clipboard Copy**: Copy the contents of all selected files and folders to clipboard
+- **Save to File**: Export selected file contents to a text or markdown file
+- **Token Count Estimation**: Real-time display of estimated token count for selected files (useful for LLM context limits)
 - **Special File Handling**: Skip the first X lines from certain file types (e.g., copyright headers in .swift, .m, and .h files)
+- **Smart Binary File Filtering**: Automatically excludes binary files (images, videos, audio, archives, executables, etc.)
+- **Build Folder Exclusion**: Skips common build and dependency folders (build, node_modules, Pods, .gradle, bin, obj, etc.)
-- **Search Functionality**: Quickly find files by name or content within your project
+- **Search Functionality**: Quickly find files by name within your project with real-time filtering
 - **Multi-Project Support**: Automatically detects and provides structured views for various project types:
   - **Xcode Projects**: View files in the same hierarchical structure as in Xcode
   - **.NET Projects**: Parse .csproj, .vbproj, and .sln files
   - **Android Projects**: Organize Android project files in a logical structure
   - **Flutter Projects**: Display Flutter project components in an organized way
+- **Progress Tracking**: Visual progress dialog when selecting large folders with file-by-file status updates
 - **Privacy-Focused**: Completely offline with no analytics or tracking

 ## Privacy